zhouhoujun/tsioc/packages/core/README.md

 import { ILogger, Logger, LogModule } from '@tsdi/logs';
 import { TypeOrmModule }  from '@tsdi/typeorm-adapter';
 import { ServerBootstrapModule } from '@tsdi/platform-server';
-import { Repository as TypeORMRepository } from 'typeorm';
+import { Repository as ORMRepository } from 'typeorm';

 @RouteMapping('/users')